-For once the weather was magnificent on the Sunday and a surprising amount of climbing was carried out by what had only a surprising amount of crimoring "ab of rakes".
+For once the weather was magnificent on the Sunday and a surprising amount of climbing was carried out by what had only recently been described as "a club of rakes".

 Alf Bridge, unable to attend the Dinner, sent a telegram to Alan Hargreaves advising him "to take a strong belay".
-It was noticed with pleasure that A.B.H. did not ignore the advice. we enjoyed brilliant sunshine. long
+It was noticed with pleasure that A.B.H. did not ignore the advice.

 Fog defeated our first distinguished visitor in Ernie Phillips' Winter Lecture Programme.
 Joe Walmsley who was to tak to us on Kanchenjunga just couldn't make it, but has promised to try again.
 The vacuum was ably filled by Ernie himself who had brought along a set of excellent slides taken during his ski-ing holiday this year.
-He denies vigorously the suggestion that he'd fixed the whole thing as a kind of Phillips Benefit Ferformance.
-Some recent Quotes:- understand if, hormally I'm not a bits chesty wold - "....
-Can't build an art brook din .acting 88, and
+He denies vigorously the suggestion that he'd fixed the whole thing as a kind of Phillips Benefit Performance.
+Some recent Quotes:- understand i Betty Gardiner complaining of a woold - "....
+Can't busen don any brooks diff .accinc manight